mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 ```

 We see that while the average tip for a credit card transaction is $2.75, the
 average tip for a cash transaction is very close to zero.
-Lets compute the
+At first glance it
+seems like cash tips aren't being reported.
+To investigate this a bit further
-Pearson correlation between paying cash and having zero tip.
-Again, this code
+lets compute the Pearson correlation between paying cash and having zero tip.
-should look very familiar to Pandas users.
+Again, this code should look very familiar to Pandas users.

 ```python
 zero_tip = df2.tip_amount == 0